madgik/exareme2/tests/README.md

 - with 10 localnodes, 1 globalnode and 1 controller in a different job,
 - with the test data loaded using `inv load-data` and
 - with the production algorithms loaded,
 - using the `inv deploy` command of the `tasks.py` with a `.deployment.toml` template,
 - can be run based on the nodes' information in the `.deployment.toml`.

-### SMPC Environment

-These tests are run:

-- with the basic (monetdb, rabbitmq) docker images pre-built,
-- with 4 nodes(globalnode, 3 localnodes) and 1 controller,
-- with the test data loaded using `inv load-data` and
-- with the production and testing algorithms loaded,
-- using the `inv deploy` command of the `tasks.py` with a `.deployment.toml` template,
-- can be run based on the nodes' information in the `.deployment.toml`.